goproxy/goproxy.cn/README.md

 ## Community

-If you want to discuss this project, or ask questions about it, simply post questions or ideas [here](https://github.com/goproxy/goproxy.cn/issues).
+If you want to discuss Goproxy China, or ask questions about it, simply post questions or ideas [here](https://github.com/goproxy/goproxy.cn/issues).

 ## Contributing

-If you want to help build this project, simply follow [this](https://github.com/goproxy/goproxy.cn/wiki/Contributing) to send pull requests [here](https://github.com/goproxy/goproxy.cn/pulls).
+If you want to help build Goproxy China, simply follow [this](https://github.com/goproxy/goproxy.cn/wiki/Contributing) to send pull requests [here](https://github.com/goproxy/goproxy.cn/pulls).